-- 4. Is to oversee the identification, organisation, development and maintenance of professional Standards for fire and rescue services in England. - 5.
+- The role of the Fire Standards Board is to oversee the identification, organisation, development and maintenance of professional Standards for fire and rescue services in England. - 4.
 The Board is responsible for approving Standards and the approach to their development.
 It sets the priorities for Standards development work.
-It will commission work based on proposals from third parties, monitor progress with ongoing work and approve completed work. - 6.
+It will commission work based on proposals from third parties, monitor progress with ongoing work and approve completed work. - 5.
 It will seek to ensure that any Standards presented for approval have: - been developed in line with the agreed development process; - undergone appropriate consultation with subject matter experts and relevant stakeholders; and, - undergone an independent quality assurance process.